 There are some medications that serves as TMJ treatments as well.
 Since the muscles in your TMJ are stressed, a muscle relaxant can help in some cases.
 And because this is a medical issue as well as a dental one, we might be able to bill your medical insurance.

 Manage TMJ Pain With Dental Laser

 Modern technology has done many incredible things over the years.
 Now, we can use a laser as TMJ treatments.
-In laser dentistry treatment, Dr. Cavendish uses a special laser on the muscles surrounding the TMJ.
+In laser dentistry treatment, Dr. Matthew Cavendish uses a special laser on the muscles surrounding the TMJ.
 This energy decreases the inflammation in those muscles, giving rapid relief of pain and discomfort.
 The laser also stimulates healing in those muscle tissues.

 Dr. Matthew Cavendish was born and raised in Michigan.
 He attended the University of Michigan for his undergraduate degree and then went on to graduate from the University of Michigan School of Dentistry.